Smoking and Physical Activity

 - Suffered from shortness of breath almost three times as often as nonsmokers.

-- Are nearly twice as likely to suffer an injury than nonsmokers.
+- Are nearly twice as likely to suffer an injury compared with nonsmokers.

 Many think that smoking causes inflammation only in the lungs.
 However, smoking also affects your bones and joints, putting you at increased risk for developing the following conditions:

-Some people begin or refuse to stop smoking as a weight control measure.
-It has been shown that smoking interferes negatively with metabolism, and smokers are less likely to be physically active.
-It has also been shown that men who smoke actually consume 350 to 575 more calories per day than nonsmokers.
-And studies show that the body fat of smokers tends to be distributed in a pattern (mainly abdominal or “central, apple-shaped” fat distribution) that has negative effects on health.
+Some people begin — or refuse to stop — smoking as a weight control measure.
+But smoking interferes negatively with metabolism.
+Additionally, smokers are less likely to be physically active.
+Men who smoke actually consume 350 to 575 more calories per day than nonsmokers.
+And studies show that the body fat of smokers tends to be distributed in a pattern (mainly abdominal or central, apple-shaped distribution) that has negative effects on health.
 A good diet and exercise routine is the best way to achieve and maintain a healthy weight.

 Does smoking affect the physical performance of teens and preteens?

-Teen and preteen smokers experience the same negative effects of tobacco that adult smokers do, such as:
+Teen and preteen smokers experience the same negative effects of tobacco as adult smokers, such as:

-Smoking among teens and preteens can also slow down their lung growth, impair lung function, and cause their hearts to beat faster than those of nonsmokers.
+Smoking among teens and preteens can also slow down their lung growth, impair lung function, and cause their hearts to beat faster than nonsmokers.

-Young people who are heavy smokers also experience coughing, and more frequent and severe respiratory illnesses.
-More frequent injuries as well as delayed return to sports after injuries has also been observed.
+Young people who are heavy smokers also experience coughing, more frequent and severe respiratory illnesses, more frequent injuries and a delayed return to sports after injuries.